laravel/nova-docs/2.0/actions/defining-actions.md

 ![Destructive Action](./img/action-destructive.png)

-::: warning Destructive Actions and Policies
+::: warning Destructive Actions & Policies

-When a destructive action is added to a resource  with a policy, the `delete` method must return `true` for the action to run.
+When a destructive action is added to a resource that has an associated authorization policy, the policy's `delete` method must return `true` in order for the action to run.
 :::

 ## Action Fields